rmzetti/hover-exec/README.md

 Command lines to start a number of scripts are included (see [Configuration settings](#configuration-settings) near the end of this `README` for the actual commands):

 - eval (built in javascript, with vscode api available)
+- vm (vm script, with vscode api included in context)
 - javascript (via node)
 - html
 - powershell